JaneliaSciComp/xarray-ome-ngff/README.md

 At present (February, 2023) this is a partial implementation of the [OME-NGFF spec](https://ngff.openmicroscopy.org/latest/#implementations).
 Specifcally, *only* the [`multiscales`](https://ngff.openmicroscopy.org/latest/#multiscale-md) and specs required by `multiscales` are implemented.
 Complete support for the spec would be welcome.

-(in progress) This library provides an extension of the OME-NGFF spec, called `OME-NGFF-J`, which adds `axes` and `coordinateTransformations` metadata to datasets inside a group bearing `multiscales` metadata.
-Hopefully future versions of the OME-NGFF spec adopt this convention or a compatible one, and this extension can be absorbed or replaced.

 ## How it works
-OME-NGFF metadata is represented as [pydantic](https://docs.pydantic.dev/) models.
+This library depends on [`pydantic-ome-ngff`](https://github.com/JaneliaSciComp/pydantic-ome-ngff) which implements OME-NGFF metadata as [pydantic](https://docs.pydantic.dev/) models.
 [`Axes`](https://ngff.openmicroscopy.org/latest/#axes-md) metadata is inferred from a DataArray by iterating over the dimensions of the array and checking for `units` and `type` properties in the attributes of the `coords` assigned to each dimension.
 Dimensions without coordinates will raise an exception.
 Scale and translation `CoordinateTransforms` are inferred by inspecting the values of the coordinates for each dimension.
 Be advised that no attempt is made to verify that arrays are sampled on a regular grid.

 ## Usage